-From 1966 until his retirement in 1991 he taught at the University of Massachusetts, Amherst, where he was the Josiah DuBois professor of history and was twice chairman of the Judaic studies program.
-He has also worked as a parts shipper, a milkman, a printer, and a sixth-grade and high school teacher.
+From 1966 until his retirement in 1991 he taught at the University of Massachusetts, Amherst, where he was professor of history and twice chaired the Judaic studies program.
+Offered the opportunity to name his professorship, Wyman chose to honor the late hero of Holocaust rescue, Josiah E. DuBois, Jr.